Growing Strawberries in the Tower Garden

 Growing Strawberry Seedlings

-There are a few things to consider before planting strawberries.
+There are a few things to consider before growing strawberries in the Tower Garden.
 Let’s go over them below.

-Strawberries, like any other fruit producing crop requires at least 8 hours of direct sunlight.
+Strawberries, like any other fruit-producing crop, require at least 8 hours of direct sunlight.
 Any less and you’ll struggle to get a decent yield.
 If using grow lights you will usually need them to be on for quite a few extra hours.
 For example, it is recommended that you have your Tower Garden LED grow lights on for at least 14 hours.
-While Tower Garden do not recommend using them to grow fruiting plants inside, some Tower Gardeners have had success with this.
+While Tower Garden does not recommend using them to grow fruiting plants inside, some Tower Gardeners have had success with this.

-If you’re growing inside, or your Towers are producing flowers but no fruit, you need to “be the Bee”.
-You’re going to need to pollinate.
-It’s sounds difficult, but it’s not.
-Take a small paintbrush, q-tip or electric toothbrush (with a head you are not using, obviously) and brush the inside of each flower to transfer the pollen.
+Like other fruiting crops, pollination needs to occur in order for the plant to produce strawberries.
+If you are growing inside hand pollination may be necessary.
+It sounds difficult, but it’s not.
+Take a small paintbrush, q-tip, or electric toothbrush (with a head you are not using, obviously) and brush the inside of each flower to transfer the pollen.
 You should see signs of berries in a few days.
-You can find more information on hand-pollination here.
+You can find more information on hand pollination here.

 Remove and plant runners

 Many strawberry varieties produce runners.
-These are root-like off shots that help Strawberry plants “reproduce”.
-If the remove the runner, it tells your plant to focus on more fruit production and that will result in bigger harvests.
-You can put the runners in water until they root, then place them in a rockwool cube.
+These are root-like off-shoots that help Strawberry plants “reproduce”.
+If you remove the runner, it tells your plant to focus on more fruit production and that will result in bigger harvests.
+You can put the runners in water until they root, then place them in a Rockwool cube.
+If your plant is producing more runners than flowers it may be too hot or the nutrients in the reservoir may be too strong.
+Empty the reservoir and refill it with fresh water and nutrients.

 Preventing Pests and Diseases in Strawberries